uptane/deployment-considerations/repositories.md

 1. Generate a number of offline keys used to sign its metadata.
 In order to provide compromise-resilience, these keys SHOULD NOT be accessible from the Image repository.
 The supplier SHOULD take great care to secure these keys, so a compromise affects only some, but not all, of its ECUs.
 The supplier SHOULD use the threshold number of keys chosen by the OEM.
 2. Optionally, delegate images to members of its organization (such as its developers), or to tier-2 suppliers (who MAY further delegate to tier-3 suppliers).
 Delegatees SHOULD recursively follow these same steps.
 3. Set an expiration timestamp on its metadata using a duration prescribed by the OEM.
-4. Register its public keys with the OEM using some out-of-band mechanism (e.g., telephone calls, or certified mail).
+4. Register its public keys with the OEM using some out-of-band mechanism (e.g., telephone calls or certified mail).
 5. Sign its metadata using the digital signature scheme chosen by the OEM.
 6. Send all metadata, including delegations, and associated images to the OEM